 Can Puppy Litters Have More Than One Father?

 Can Puppies Really Have More Than One Dad?

-If you're wondering if your litter of puppies can have more than one dad, most likely something is a bit fishy.
-You may have a litter of white puppies and then an odd looking black puppy that has you questioning if Sophie has been messing around with the other dogs in your neighborhood.
-But can female dogs really have puppies from more than one male?
+If you're wondering if your litter of puppies can have more than one dad, it's probably because something seems a bit fishy.
+You may have a litter of white puppies, and then there's an odd-looking black puppy that has you questioning if Sophie was messing around with the other dogs in your neighborhood.
+Can female dogs really have puppies from more than one male?
 The answer to this comes from a look into the social lives of dogs and a quick look into some reproductive science.